DonMaEn/CloudCompare-Docker/README.md

 To build, simply run the build.sh script

 # Useage
-To use the docker image once is has been built, use the cloudcompare.sh script.
+To use the docker image once it has been built, use the cloudcompare.sh script.
 This script will start the docker container, mount the indicated directory to the container in the /data directory, and then run any further commands passed to it in CloudCompare